Dual Identity: Why I Maintain Two Websites

 • minimal platforms

-Running two sites fits comfortably within that way of working.
+Running two sites fits that model.

-The cost is negligible.
-The control isn’t.
+The overhead is low.
+The control is high.

 Professional Presence Is an Interface

-I don’t see a CV site as a biography.
+I don’t treat a CV site as a biography.
+I treat it as an interface.
+That doesn’t make it artificial.